ekzzzz100/Illegal_Services/README.md

 \*Ninjamarks will be a web extension aiming in various bookmarks operations.
 <br>
-It's currently under heavy developmment, but will soon be released and progressively receive new feature updates with time.
+It's currently under heavy developmment, but will soon be released and progressively receive new feature updates over the time.

 ## Visual Studio Code Extensions\*